open-telemetry/opentelemetry-specification/specification/metrics/api.md

 distinction between integer and floating point numbers SHOULD be considered as identifying, as well.

-The implementation SHOULD aggregate data from identical Instruments together in its export pipeline.
+The implementation MUST aggregate data from identical Instruments together in its export pipeline.

 When through duplicate registration more than one distinct Instrument